backstage/backstage/docs/backend-system/building-backends/08-migrating.md

 If you have other customizations made to `plugins/catalog.ts`, such as adding custom processors or entity providers, read on.
-Otherwise, you should be able to just delete the `plugins/catalog.ts` file at this point.
+Otherwise, you should be able to just delete that file at this point.

-You will use the [extension points](../architecture/05-extension-points.md) mechanism to extend or tweak the functionality of the catalog.
+You will use the [extension points](../architecture/05-extension-points.md) mechanism to extend or tweak the functionality of the plugin.
 To do that, you'll make your own bespoke [module](../architecture/06-modules.md) which depends on the appropriate extension point and interacts with it.